 Spoilers ahead for Episode 5 of Everything's Gonna Be Okay Season 1.
 Depicting the murky gray area of sexual consent on a TV show is a complex task.
-But doing so through the lens of a character with autism is even more complicated.
+But doing so through the lens of an autistic character is even more complicated.
 And yet Everything's Gonna Be Okay — a new Freeform comedy from Please Like Me's Josh Thomas — manages to do so with great nuance in one quietly powerful episode.

 The series follows Nicholas (Thomas), an Australian 20-something who becomes the legal guardian of his two American teenage half-sisters after their father dies of cancer.
-One of the girls is Matilda, a 17-year-old on the autism spectrum who's been exploring her budding sexuality.
+One of the girls is Matilda, an autistic 17-year-old who's been exploring her budding sexuality.
 In the Feb.
 6 episode, this culminates in her crush rejecting her at a house party, and Matilda subsequently getting drunk and propositioning his friend Zane to have sex.

 Though we as viewers are able to see that Matilda was the one who initiated sex, when her younger sister Genevieve learns what happened, she immediately worries that Zane took advantage of Matilda and confronts him at school.
 The fact that Matilda was drinking and in a vulnerable headspace would be enough to raise questions about her ability to fully consent in that moment.
 That she is also a neurodiverse person having sex with someone who is neurotypical only further blurs the line. "[There's a] really difficult balance ... between respecting the fact that this is a grown-up who gets to make their own choices, and making sure that they're not out there behind closed doors making choices ... where the other person has such an upper hand," Thomas tells Bustle.